CTVA

 --Jackie Mason (stand up routine about singing, cops, etc.)

---Robert Goulet - "The Moon Was Yellow" and "Gigi"/"Camelot" medley
+--Robert Goulet - "The Moon Was Yellow" and "Gigi"/"Camelot" medley.

---Sophie Tucker - musical medley (on her 75th birthday) titled "Saga Of Sophie
+--Sophie Tucker - musical medley (on her 75th birthday) titled "Saga Of Sophie Tucker."

-(songs: "The Monkey Rag," "How Are You Going To Keep 'Em Down On The Farm?"
+(songs in medley: "The Monkey Rag," "How Are You Going To Keep 'Em Down On The Farm?"
+"After You're Gone" & "Some Of These Days").

 --A tribute to the Cuban Brigade 2506 (former prisoners held in Cuba).
-Film
+Film clips: Former prisoners, released from Cuba,

-returning home to their families; family reunions; President JFK giving speech
+returning home to their families; family reunions; President JFK giving speech to the Cuban soldiers.

 --On stage: Cuban Brigade 2506 Band - band performs "Day-O"